 When I need to save a little extra, I visit a popular fruit and veggie stand in Koreatown, called, I think, Christie Fruits.
 They’re famous for their low-priced pints of berries, even in winter, but I find that their produce is really inexpensive because it’s at its peak right then– in a day or two, the rapini goes yellow around the edges, the strawberries at the bottom are furry.
 Best choices are root vegetables, and their herbs, which for $.99 a bag, are the cheapest I’ve ever found for such big handfuls of basil and cilantro.
 No matter how broke you are, include at least one fresh herb in your shopping, as it can elevate even the simplest pasta or rice dish.
 With a squeeze of lemon and some freshly ground pepper, the fresh bite of parsley or the sunny taste of basil will instantly help you forget that you still have a week to wait until your next paycheque.

-Riskier is a store at the end of my street, next to the bulk store, that I’ve dubbed “the place where vegetables go to die”.
+Riskier is a store off Dufferin, Economy Fruit, that I’ve dubbed “the place where vegetables go to die”.
 The tomatoes seem to have arrived from the back of some nameless truck, from other grocery stores off-loading them because they couldn’t be sold before they went bad.
 I’ve found good deals here, such as quarts of potatoes and peppers, but they need to be roasted as soon as you get home for sauces or sandwich fillings.
-This corner store, oddly, also has great samosas, for $.75 you get a big flaky veggie samosa.
-In the summers a miserable looking tween-age boy advertises smoothies outside by yelling listlessly at passerbys.
-Further west near Dufferin is a hole in the wall, a purgatory for food.
-It’s best to avoid leafy vegetables, in case of salmonella, as well as fruits.
-I’ve stopped shopping here, as it was hard to fathom how a grocery store could be so creepy.
+At this purgatory for food, it’s best to avoid leafy vegetables, in case of salmonella, as well as fruits.
 However, the place is always full of Portuguese, Italian and Asian housewives, so none of the produce seems to have killed anyone yet.